Listeria monocytogenes: Pathogenesis

+Virulent strains of L. monocytogenes have D-galactose residues on their surface that can attach to D-galactose receptors on the host cell membrane, and modification of teichoic acids with galactose may also assist in localization of internalin B to the bacterial cell surface.

-The infective dose of L. monocytogenes varies with the strain and with the susceptibility of the victim.
+The infectious dose of L. monocytogenes varies with the strain and with the susceptibility of the victim.
 From cases contracted through raw or supposedly pasteurized milk, one may safely assume that, in susceptible persons, fewer than 1,000 total organisms may cause disease.
 L. monocytogenes may invade the gastrointestinal epithelium.
 Once the bacterium enters the host's monocytes, macrophages, or polymorphonuclear leukocytes, it becomes bloodborne (sepsis) and can grow.
 Its presence intracellularly in phagocytic cells also permits access to the brain and probably transplacental migration to the fetus in pregnant women.
 This process is known as the "Trojan Horse mechanism".
 The pathogenesis of L. monocytogenes centers on its ability to survive and multiply in phagocytic host cells.
 It seems that Listeria originally evolved to invade membranes of the intestines, as an intracellular infection, and developed a chemical mechanism to do so.
 This involves a bacterial protein internalin (InlA/InlB), which attaches to a protein on the intestinal cell membrane "cadherin" and allows the bacteria to invade the cells through a zipper mechanism.
 These adhesion molecules are also to be found in two other unusually tough barriers in humans — the blood-brain barrier and the fetal–placental barrier, and this may explain the apparent affinity that L. monocytogenes has for causing meningitis and affecting babies in utero.
 Once inside the cell, L. monocytogenes rapidly acidifies the lumen of the vacuole formed around it during cell entry to activate listeriolysin O, a cholesterol-dependent cytolysin capable of disrupting the vacuolar membrane.
 This frees the pathogen and gives it access to the cytosol of the cell, where it continues its pathogenesis.
 Motility in the intracellular space is provided by actin assembly-inducing protein, which allows the bacteria to use the host cell's actin polymerization machinery to polymerize the cytoskeleton to give a "boost" to the bacterial cell so it can move in the cell.
 The same mechanism also allows the bacteria to travel from cell to cell.